okdar/smartarcs/README.md

-# SmartArcs - Garmin Watch Face
+# SmartArcs Origin - Garmin Watch Face

 This watch face is designed to be a smart watch, it does not show any fitness statuses.

 Arc indicators around the screen display:
 * battery status
 * number of phone notifications.
 First notification is displayed as five minutes arc, each other as one minute arc.
 * Bluetooth status